EthanC2/Scrabble-Move-Calculator/README.md

 ## Program Process
 Here is the process of the program, step by step:

-1. Validate the arguments from the command line, giving a warning or indicator of fatal error if the amount of arguments are improper
+1. Validate the arguments from the command line, giving a warning or indicator of fatal error if the amount of arguments are improper <br />
     (0 == fatal, >1 == warning)

 2. Open the file 'twl06.txt' and load all the words in as wordType objects into a vector called 'wordCatalog'.